 The development of cloud computing had a huge influence on various industries.
 This IT segment is evolving at a fast pace and providing technologies and methods of data storage.
 Today, the cloud computing segment generates more than $300 billion.
 In 2006 Amazon launched AWS, and many companies opted for cloud data storage as an alternative to traditional on-premise servers.
 A few years later, in 2010, Microsoft launched the competing cloud-computing product — Azure.
-Let us compare the major rivals in the cloud computing game — Microsoft Azure vs AWS.
+Let us compare the major rivals in the cloud computing game — Microsoft Azure vs AWS and learn which one — Azure managed service provider or AWS managed service provider — will suit your business needs better.

 Key Services Differences Between AWS and Azure — Availability, Network, Compute and Storage